 Tamerri: Everyone should use sunscreen every single day no matter the season or weather.
 The sun’s UVB rays (the ones responsible for burning) are more prevalent during the summertime, but UVA rays (which cause premature aging) are present year-round.
 They can penetrate clouds and glass windows and reflect off of snow so, even if it’s cold and dreary outside or you’re staying indoors, you still need sun protection.

 Don’t think you’re off the hook when it comes to reapplying, too.
 The Skin Cancer Foundation warns that harsh winds and snowy weather can wear away your sunscreen and reduce its effectiveness so, even during the wintertime, you should still reapply every two hours.
-To up your sunscreen’s protective abilities, incorporate antioxidants like ferulic acid and phloretin into your daytime routine, both found in our Advanced Restoring Serum.
+To up your sunscreen’s protective abilities, incorporate antioxidants like ferulic acid and phloretin into your daytime routine.

 Myth: Sunscreen is bad for my skin because it causes irritation and breakouts.